apache/flink/docs/dev/table/connect.zh.md

 .with_format(
     Csv()

-    # optional: define the schema explicitly using type information.
-This overrides default
-    # behavior that uses table's schema as format schema.
-    .schema(DataTypes.ROW(...))

     .field_delimiter(';')          # optional: field delimiter character (',' by default)
     .line_delimiter("\r\n")        # optional: line delimiter ("\n" by default;
                                    #   otherwise "\r", "\r\n", or "" are allowed)